jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 (3) Nothing in subsection (2) applies in respect of any payment or reward to any person who purchases or attempts to purchase a restricted substance—
   (a) with the authority of the Director-General of Health, the Commissioner of Police, or some other person authorised for the purpose by the Director-General or the Commissioner; and
   (b) for the purpose of monitoring compliance with the provisions of this Part.
-(4) Every person who contravenes subsection (1) or (2) commits an offence and is liable on summary conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; and (b) in the case of a body corporate, to a fine not exceeding $10,000.
+(4) Every person who contravenes subsection (1) or (2) commits an offence and is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; and (b) in the case of a body corporate, to a fine not exceeding $10,000.